suse-edge/edge-image-builder/docs/README.md

 sections and image configuration directory structure for each configurable component and should serve as a starting guide to new EIB users.

+## Installing Packages in an Image

+EIB provides the ability to define RPM repositories and indicate a list of packages to install on the built image.
+The RPMs and their dependencies will be embedded in the resulting image and, on first boot, will be installed on the running system.
+The [Installing Packages Guide](./installing-packages.md) contains detailed information on how to configure an image definition to support this functionality.

 ## Testing Images

 The [Testing Guide](./testing-guide.md) provides information on how to run the customized, ready to boot (CRB)